ZYSF/gen1cpu/ControlRegisters.md

 * Hwxenable (fourth-lowest bit) determines whether external hardware exceptions are enabled (if this is clear they will just be ignored)
 * Cpxenable (fifth-lowest bit) determines whether exceptions from other processors are enabled (this feature is only partly implemented)
 * Critical (sixth-lowest bit) is meant to be set when entering a critical section (so the bus can stop other processors until a synchronised operation is complete)
-* Mmuenable (seventth-lowest bit) will enable the Real-Time MMU, which is expected to have any necessary slots configured before enabling
+* Mmuenable (seventh-lowest bit) will enable the Real-Time MMU, which is expected to have any necessary slots configured before enabling

+The remainder of the lowest byte is reserved for flags, with the next byte holding the register protection setting (which defines the maximum addressable register).
+That is, if you set the third byte to e.g. `7`, then accessing register `8` would cause an exception rather than working correctly.
+However, the value of higher registers is preserved even while they are disabled.
+This can be set higher than the number of available registers (and defaults to `255`), in which case obviously registers are limited to those which are physically available (error handling works the same whether a register is disabled in software or doesn't exist in hardware).

 ## CTRL_MIRRORFLAGS (3)

 This is the "mirror" of the flags register, which gets swapped with the flags register during a mode switch.

-In order to set specific flags, you have to apply them to the mirrorflags control register first and then perform the mode-switch to apply them.
+In order to set specific flags, best practice is generally to apply them to the mirrorflags control register first and then perform the mode-switch to apply them (this ensures that e.g. if you're enabling the MMU then you can perform the switch startring from instructions in a physical memory location and arrive at instructions in MMU-valid memory after the switch).
+Note that, while switching modes and performing associated operations, it's generally necessary to disable exceptions until the new mode has been set up correctly (this may mean a couple of lower-level mode switches are required to safely perform one complete/logical "mode switch" - although in some cases it may suffice to just leave exceptions disabled until e.g. returning to user mode).

 ## CTRL_XADDR (4)